GeorgDangl/CoberturaConverter/README.md

 This package aims to provide conversion of code coverage reports to the Cobertura format.
 Currently, it supports OpenCover and dotCover source formats.
-It can be either directly used via the `CoberturaConverter` NuGet package, as `Nuke.CoberturaConverter` for the [NUKE Build](https://github.com/nuke-build/nuke) system or as command line tool via `CoberturaConverter.CommandLine`.
+It can be either directly used via the `CoberturaConverter` NuGet package, as `Dangl.Nuke.CoberturaConverter` for the [NUKE Build](https://github.com/nuke-build/nuke) system or as command line tool via `CoberturaConverter.CommandLine`.

 This project is based on [Daniel Palmes OpenCoverToCobertura Converter](https://github.com/danielpalme/OpenCoverToCoberturaConverter),